 Through posting, you can easily increase your online visibility.
 People like, comment, and most importantly, they share the posts they like and think their friends and followers might find funny and interesting.
 Posting on social media is free, and can be great for marketing and getting traffic.

 By posting about a discount or a giveaway, you are making sure that people will share your post with others.
 Adding a link to your website, where they can get a discount on a certain product, is a quick and easy way to get traffic and sales.
 But when it comes to the long run, you want to establish your presence on a social media platform.

-Encourage people to use your hashtag, share your content and tag their friends in it, organize games where a few people randomly chosen will win something (people really love these), if people post about a product they bought from you and include your name in the post, make sure to respond to them and thank them for being a great customer.
+Encourage people to use your hashtag, share your content and tag their friends in it, organize games where a few people, randomly chosen, will win something (people really love these).
+If people post about a product they bought from you and include your name in the post, make sure to respond to them and thank them for being great customer.